oddbird/oddleventy/content/blog/2025/fluid-type.md

 ## Why should type be responsive at all?

-But I still have an issue
+But I still have an issue,
 because _the browser_ doesn't give me many options for setting the preference.
 And (not surprisingly)